moby/moby/docs/sources/reference/commandline/cli.rst

     Usage: docker build [OPTIONS] PATH | URL | -
-    Build a new container image from the source code at PATH -t, --time="": Repository name (and optionally a tag) to be applied to the resulting image in case of success.
+    Build a new container image from the source code at PATH -t, --tag="": Repository name (and optionally a tag) to be applied to the resulting image in case of success.
       -q, --quiet=false: Suppress verbose build output.
       --no-cache: Do not use the cache when building the image.